 Rory O’Neil sauntered into the drag scene with the same wide-eyed enthusiasm that characterizes his stage performances.
 Abandoning his plans of becoming a graphic designer, the recent college graduate rode his newfound fascination with Ireland’s underground gay bar scene into the more openly performative culture of Tokyo, Japan.
 It’s there that he assumed his soon-to-be famous pseudonym — “Panti” — and the glamorous, cartoon-like character that came with it.

 But Panti, who assumes center stage of the film, is so much more than a comedian, a performer, a gay rights activist, and a deeply lovable subject.
-In many ways, Horgan’s portrait of one icon becomes a portrait of the gay community at large — one that, especially in small-town Ireland, experienced rapid cultural change over the past couple decades.
-Rory’s personal account of “feeling different” as a child — with his seemingly scripted narrations giving a fairytale-esque quality to grainy home videos — paves the way for more serious cultural commentary.
+In many ways, Horgan’s portrait of one icon becomes a portrait of the gay community at large — one that, especially in small-town Ireland, experienced rapid cultural change over recent years.
+Rory’s personal account of “feeling different” as a child — with his scripted narrations giving a fairytale-esque quality to grainy home videos — paves the way for more serious commentary.
 “Being an out-gay man in the ‘80s felt like being a sexual outlaw,” states LGBT rights activist Tonie Walsh, recalling the murder of fifteen-year old Declan Flynn in 1982 and the protests that followed his killers’ grossly lenient prison sentences.
 Real footage of 1980s gay nightclubs, then, contextualizes Rory’s fascination with a burgeoning “parallel universe” of “illegal homosexuals,” as well as the “explosive energy” that followed decriminalization of homosexuality in the 1990s.
 “Half my life has been trying to recapture that excitement,” he states.

 Even queens have flaws, though — a truth that makes Panti’s extraordinary presence refreshingly relatable.
 Rory himself contrasts the “perfect” Panti caricature with the “flesh-and-blood sweating one that they might see on a show,” reminding us that, underneath copious amounts of makeup and hairspray, the icon is simply human.
 Nowhere is this more evident than during Panti’s speech at Abbey Theatre, when the drag queen explains the immense self-scrutiny that follows even the smallest of hate crimes.
-“What is it about me that gives the gay away?” she cries — a slightly comical statement given Rory’s effeminate attire.
+“What is it about me that gives the gay away?” she cries — a funny statement given Rory's effeminate attire.
 But for strong and iconic Panti to give the speech (rather than the innocuous Rory underneath) adds a powerful layer to her words: even the most flamboyant and seemingly confident figures are deeply affected by homophobia.